Work

 Poly Studio dashboard showing connected devices, upcoming meeting, and wellbeing widget

 The first big call was going cross-platform with Electron instead of building native apps.
-It let us move fast and ship across macOS, Windows, and Linux simultaneously, but it meant building a universal design system that worked within the new Poly brand across all three platforms.
+It let us move fast and ship on macOS, Windows, and Linux at the same time, but it also meant building one design system that held up across all three while still feeling like the new Poly brand.
 That was harder than it sounds.
-Every platform has its own conventions and expectations, and we had to find the line between consistency and feeling native enough.
+Every platform has its own conventions, and we spent a lot of time finding the line between staying consistent and feeling native enough on each.

-We launched everything at once as an MVP, then iterated using real customer feedback to prioritize what to build next and what to cut from the old tooling.
-That approach kept us honest about what actually mattered to users instead of guessing.
+We launched the whole thing at once as an MVP, then let real customer feedback tell us what to build next and what to quietly retire from the old tooling.
+It kept us honest about what actually mattered instead of guessing.

 Fig 02